renehorstmann/rhc/README.md

 - alloc
   - allocator
 - str
+  - size + not be zero terminated
   - view on a string
+  - parse
-- Str
+- String
+  - size + always zero terminated
   - holds a string with an allocator
+- file
-- File
+  - file to String
-- print
+  - str to file
 - log
 - time
   - monotonic, etc.